 The truth is that we don’t know what exactly causes stretch marks.
 The theories include genetic factors, increased levels of body steroids, and mechanical effects like pregnancy, obesity and weight lifting.
 When we look under a microscope stretch marks look like a scar.
 Therefore, the best way is to treat scars is with a multi-modal approach, and so we apply the same treatment plan to stretch marks.

 Several other treatment methods that help mildly improve the appearance of stretch marks:

-It is worth noting that once stretch marks have formed, they need to be treated with procedures tailored for stretch marks for there to be any significant visual improvement.
+It is worth noting that once stretch marks have formed, they need to be treated with procedures tailored for stretch marks.

-We advise the treatment combination of PRP with the E-Dermastamp/ Dermaroller two months after delivery.
+We advise the treatment combination (of PRP with Dermapen) two months after delivery.
 The use of Laser Skin Tightening with PRP and Fractional Laser is advised after 6 months.
-It is important to be aware that the sooner the stretch marks are treated after pregnancy the more likely they are to respond to the treatment.
+It is important to be note that the sooner the stretch marks are treated after pregnancy the more likely they are to respond to the treatment.